 22. Memorial of Rebirth

-The Memorial of Rebirth honors the victims of the of the Revolution of 1989 which saw the end of Communist rule in Romania.
-The revolution took place at the Memorial Square where the statue was built in 2005.
-Many local people have mixed feelings about the statue, and they have given it nicknames like the “potato on the stick.”
-The statue is located in front of the former Central Committee of the Communist Party building from where Nicolae Ceaușescu, former communist politician fled by a helicopter.
-To learn more about Romanian communist history, I highly recommend doing a communism-themed history tour.
+The Memorial of Rebirth honors the victims of the 1989 Revolution, which marked the end of Communist rule in Romania.
+The revolution itself unfolded in what is now Revolution Square, and the memorial was erected there in 2005.
+Locals, however, have mixed feelings about the monument and often jokingly refer to it as the ‘potato on a stick.’
+The statue stands in front of the former Central Committee of the Communist Party building, from which Nicolae Ceaușescu famously fled by helicopter during the uprising.

 23. Bellu Cemetery

-24. Bucharest is Cheap
+24. Shopping in Bucharest

 Day Trips from Bucharest